Elementary embeddings in torsion-free hyperbolic groups: From preretractions to hyperbolic floors

 \subsection{Proof of Proposition \ref{Retraction}}

 Let $A$ be a torsion-free hyperbolic group which admits a JSJ-like decomposition $\Lambda$.
 Let $f: A \to A$ be a non injective preretraction with respect to $\Lambda$.
-We want to show that there exists a hyperbolic floor $(A, A', r)$.
+We want to show that there exists an extended hyperbolic floor $(A, A', r)$.

 Let ${\cal C}$ be a maximal set of essential curves pinched by $f$.
 Up to replacing $f$ by another non injective preretraction, we may assume that ${\cal C}$ is not contained properly in any essential set of curves pinched by a preretraction.
 We choose a pinching decomposition associated with ${\cal C}$.